Assessment and Project Evaluation

-An external evaluation team will focus on measuring the project's impact on programming, the associated impact on student learning, and the ultimate impact on students' ability and willingness to engage in societal roles addressing the sustainability of our civilization and our environment.
+An external evaluation team focuses on measuring the project's impact on programming, the associated impact on student learning, and the ultimate impact on students' ability and willingness to engage in societal roles addressing the sustainability of our civilization and our environment.
 The external evaluation team is comprised of a geoscientist, who is independent of the development teams, and a professional evaluation group.
-This combination will provide an understanding of the nuances of the program's strategies and goals, and of the community that is striving to attain those goals.
+This combination provides an understanding of the nuances of the program's strategies and goals, and of the community that is striving to attain those goals.

 Before field-testing the materials in the classroom, all curricula are reviewed by three members of the assessment team using the InTeGrate Materials Development Rubric v6 (Microsoft Word 2007 (.docx) 113kB Jan18 14) which incorporates the broad goals of the InTeGrate project and researched guidelines for best practices in curriculum development.
 All curricula must meet the full score for the overarching goals of the project to ensure that they:

 - address one or more grand challenges involving Earth and society,

 - develop student ability to address interdisciplinary problems,

 - improve student understanding of the nature and methods of geoscience and developing geoscientific habits of mind,